tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 | `payu3DSConfiguration` | Controls the use of 3D Secure authentication:<br>• <b>Enable:</b> Enforce 3DS for all eligible transactions.<br>• <b>Disable:</b> Do not use 3DS.<br>• <b>Internal:</b> PayU decides based on risk analysis. | `DISABLED` |
 | `payUCashExpiryDays` | Number of days before cash payments expire.<br><br>**Default values per country:**<br><table><tr><td>Argentina</td><td>15 days</td></tr><tr><td>Brazil</td><td>4 days</td></tr><tr><td>Chile</td><td>None</td></tr><tr><td>Colombia</td><td>5 days</td></tr><tr><td>Mexico</td><td>7 days</td></tr><tr><td>Panama</td><td>None</td></tr><tr><td>Peru</td><td>7 days</td></tr></table> | `7` |

+### Changing the Cartridge Properties Language

+To change the checkout language, you must configure the locales before uploading the cartridge to your site.
+This process involves some SFCC locale setup, which may take time.
+Please refer to the official <a href="https://trailhead.salesforce.com/es/content/learn/modules/b2c-localization/b2c-configure-locales" target="_blank">Salesforce documentation for configuring locales</a>.

+As a **temporary workaround**, you can rename the property files directly within the PayU cartridge.
+Follow these steps:

+1. Navigate to the PayU cartridge path:
+`link_payu/cartridges/int_payu/cartridge/templates/resources`
+2. In this folder, locate the `.properties` files that define various text strings.
+3. Edit or customize these files as needed.
+For example, to use a Spanish (Peru) file, locate `account_es_PE.properties`, rename it to `account.properties`.
+4. Apply this same renaming convention to all other relevant property files.
+5. Once you have completed this, you can proceed with the installation on your site.

+{{% alert title="Important" color="warning"%}}

+This temporary solution is only viable for sites built from scratch with no existing customizations.
+If your SFCC site is already live or has custom implementations, developers will need to integrate these changes carefully to ensure compatibility with their existing code.

+{{% /alert %}}

 ### Verifying Your Payment Processors

 Once you’ve uploaded the metadata file, the payment processor details are updated automatically.
 Next, verify that the processors are correctly configured: